 Smoke and odor are two things that go hand in hand.
 You may live in a house with a Smoker, and you do not like the smoke nor the smell it creates, you need something that can help you get rid of them.
 A quality Air Purifier can help you get rid of both since its job is to purifier air.
 However, not all Air Purifier can handle this, there are some specially designed Air Purifiers for controlling this.

-Some Air Purifiers have really nice features that add to their overall performance.
-Most of these features are advantageous to you and you should look out for them when purchasing one, the common ones include;
+Some Air Purifiers have nice features that add to their overall performance.
+Most of these features are advantageous to you, and you should look out for them when purchasing one, the common ones include;

 - Adjustable fan speeds; This is a common feature among Air Purifiers.
 An Air purifier should not be running at the same fan speed at all times.
 If an Air Purifier features Adjustable fan speeds, you can be able to adjust it between low to high, depending on how fast you want the cleaning process to be.

-- Digital Controls; These are buttons on the Air Purifier that helps you control it with ease.
+- Digital Controls; These are buttons on the Air Purifier that help you control it with ease.
 You can easily push a button on the Air Purifier to control the settings.
-Some Air Purifiers also features a remote control which is much more comfortable to use as you can control from a distance.
+Some Air Purifiers also features a remote control, which is much more comfortable to use as you can control from a distance.

-- Carry Handle/Casters; Carry handle and casters make an Air Purifier very portable.
-With a carry handle, carry your device from one room to another will be hassle-free and same goes for the casters which allow you to roll your device on wheels.
+- Carry Handle/Casters; Carry handle, and casters make an Air Purifier very portable.
+With a carry handle, carry your device from one room to another will be hassle-free, and the same goes for the casters, which allow you to roll your device on wheels.

-- Air Quality Sensor; This is another very useful feature, it detects the quality of air in a room and automatically adjust the cleaning level of your Air Purifier to match it.
+- Air Quality Sensor; This is another handy feature; it detects the quality of air in a room and automatically adjusts the cleaning level of your Air Purifier to match it.

 CADR and ACH Ratings

-Many customers do not consider the CADR and ACH ratings of an Air Purifier before getting one, but it is advisable that you do.
+Many customers do not consider the CADR and ACH ratings of an Air Purifier before getting one, but you should do.

 What is CADR Rating?

 Clean Air Delivery Rate (CADR) is one of the methods of measuring the effectiveness of an Air Purifier.
-To determine the effectiveness, three types of particles; smoke, pollen, and dust, which are the most unwanted particles in the air are tested.
-It is managed by managed by AHAM (Association of Home Appliance Manufacturers) and measured in cubic feet per minute (CFM).
-You should know the CADR of an air purifier so you know just how much space it can clean.
-An Air purifier with a CADR rating of 400 CFM will perform better in a 400 sq ft room than one that is lower, it is simple to understand.
-The higher the CADR rating the higher the fan power and how much space it can cover.
+To determine the efficacy, three types of particles; smoke, pollen, and dust, which are the most unwanted particles in the air, are tested.
+It is managed by AHAM (Association of Home Appliance Manufacturers) and measured in cubic feet per minute (CFM).
+You should know the CADR of an air purifier, so you know just how much space it can clean.
+An Air purifier with a CADR rating of 400 CFM will perform better in a 400 sq ft room than one that is lower; it is simple to understand.
+The higher the CADR rating, the higher the fan power and how much space it can cover.

 What is ACH Rating?

-Air changes per hour (ACH) is another means of measuring the effectiveness of an air purifier and it is very much similar with the CADR ratings as they go hand in hand.
+Air changes per hour (ACH) are another means of measuring the effectiveness of an air purifier, and it is very much similar to the CADR ratings as they go hand in hand.
 The ACH rating tells you how many times in an hour an Air Purifier can clean in a room.
-Common ACH ratings you would see includes 2X, 4X, 5X.
+Standard ACH ratings you would see include 2X, 4X, 5X.
 An air purifier with an ACH rating of 5X would clean faster and better than one with an ACH rating of 2X or 4X.
-No particular ACH rating is best, it depends on what you need an Air Purifier for which tells how fast you would need the air cleaned.
+No particular ACH rating is best; it depends on what you need an Air Purifier for, which tells how fast you would need the air cleaned.

 Right Size of an Air Purifier